JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 At the start of the tutorial, we recommended following along the code examples in an interactive session for the following reason: try adding those same plotting commands to a script.
 Now call the script... and the plot doesn't show up?
-This is because Julia in interactive use calls `display` on every variable that is returned by a command without a semicolon `;`.
+This is because Julia in interactive use through the REPL calls `display` on every variable that is returned by a command without a semicolon `;`.
 In each case above, the interactive usage was automatically calling `display` on the returned plot objects.